-- The region is served by multiple providers of fiber telecommunications including Verizon, Cox Communications, Lumos, Roanoke Valley Broadband Authority, Level 3, and others.
-Major long distance carriers include AT&T, ZAYO, Level 3, Allied Fiber, among others.
-Phone and data services are available through all of these providers.
+- The region is served by multiple providers of fiber telecommunications including Verizon, Cox Communications, Roanoke Valley Broadband Authority, Comcast, Lumos, Shentel, AT&T, ZAYO, Level 3, Mid-Atlantic Broadband, Citizens, Shentel, Crown Castle, Allied Fiber and others.

 - Wireless data and voice services are available throughout the region.
 The region has extensive 4G LTE mobile data service coverage and some 5G coverage.
-Providers include Verizon Wireless, T-Mobile, AT&T and Sprint.
+Providers include Verizon Wireless, T-Mobile, and AT&T

 - There are 14 institutions within an hour providing some form of computer science credential including industry certificates.
 Eight of those institutions provide at least a four-year computer science or information technology related program (American National University, Ferrum College, VMI, Roanoke College, Lynchburg College, Virginia Tech, and Washington & Lee).

-- The Virginia Tech Dept of Computer Science is ranked in the top 40 of computer science programs nationally.
+- The Virginia Tech Department of Computer Science is ranked in the top 20 of computer science programs nationally.
 Graduates are produced that are versed in all conceptual aspects of computer science including programming in C++.
 Business Information Technologies graduates are versed in C++, Visual basic, and other .NET framework languages as well as JAVA.
-The programs have combined enrollments of more than 1,100 undergraduates, 200+ master’s and 150+ doctoral students.
+The programs have combined enrollments of more than 900 undergraduates and over 250 graduate students.